samboy/ChessVariantResearch/Congo/README.md

 E-F2 could not be played because that position has already been seen.
-If E-F2 were played on move 46, the move would look like E-F2/44 and the game would be over, since the position was already seen on move number 44.
+If E-F2 were played on move 46, the move would look like E-F2/44 and the game would be over, Black losing, since the position was already seen on move number 44.

 47. L:D1 C-B4
 48. C-D6 L:D6